velomana/Class-2-exercise/README.md

 # Exercise 1
 ## Created by velomana:
-in today's class we've covered how to create a repository on GitHub and deploy it into Versel also few different types of bottons with different fonctions such as nav bar and footer
+in today's class we've covered how to create a repository on GitHub and deploy it into Versel. second half of the class we also learn how to create web App that contains: Header, Footer and, NavBar.
+In general, it was mostly about how to set up a packaging of App and the roots that is needed to run the App

 First, run the development server: